-Doris was
+Doris was 224 to Charles and

 born March 2, 1924 to Charles and Mildred (Davis) Rundell in Norwich Connecticut and grew up in Plainfield where she graduated from Plainfield High School in 1942.

 She was a member of the Federated Church of Christ in Brooklyn as well as member of the Sarah Williams Danielson Chapter of the Daughters of the American Revolution.
 Doris was also a member of the Mayflower Society and the Order of the Eastern Star.